9: Chromosomal Disorders

 - If any deletion is inconsistent with the proposed order, your answer is wrong.

-Click to show Map Gene Order with Deletion Mutants (16 Genes, Table) example problem
+Click to show Gene Order with Deletion Mutants (16 Genes, Table) example problem

 Using Deletion Mutants to Determine Gene Order